shotastage/pinna-serveur-fallback/README.md

 # 🎸  Technologies
 ![Technologies](./docs/assets/technologies.png)

-PINNA stands on a lot of modern technologies such as Django, Kurbonates.
+PINNA is composed on many advanced technologies such as Django, Kurbonates.
+These technologies enables more efficient development and creating scalable production environments to us.
+We adopt any technologies even if it doesn’t get enough stability to make it stable if it has adequate adoption example.

 # ©  Copyrights & License
 This software is licensed under the PINNA Cloud System License, see LICENSE in detail.